Chocolate Chip Cookies

 Serendipity Stories bring the practice of serendipity to life in real-world examples.

-Following its success, Nestlé approached Ruth about printing her recipe on their chocolate bar packages.
+Following its success, Nestlé approached Wakefield about printing her recipe on their chocolate bar packages.
 They also began scoring their chocolate bars to make them easier to break into pieces and eventually created the teardrop-shaped morsels we know today.

 Take-aways